 Jitesh Patel, chief executive, Peldon Rose, commented on the findings: “We know that in the summer, employees tend to exercise more, eat healthier and place a higher value on office facilities, such as changing areas, showers and air conditioning.
 They also want to enjoy the sunshine and fresh air whenever possible, making the desire to have access to outdoor spaces and natural lighting that much more important to their wellbeing.

 “As our survey reveals, it is clear that employees don’t feel their offices are doing enough to meet these needs or to instigate team bonding.
-If employees are willing to give up part of their salary and spend more time in the office due to an office refurbishment, businesses should take notice and put an emphasis on creating strategic changes to their office that benefits their workforce”.- By Oliver, at Perkbox.
+If employees are willing to give up part of their salary and spend more time in the office due to an office refurbishment, businesses should take notice and put an emphasis on creating strategic changes to their office that benefits their workforce”.- By Hannah Sims, editor at Perkbox.

 Share this on...